kurtosis-tech/kurtosis/docs/docs/reference/starlark.md

 We extended basic Starlark with [our own DSL][starlark-instructions-reference] so that it could [fulfill the properties of reusable environment definitions][reusable-environment-definitions].
 This gave us:

-- A [list of Kurtosis-specific functions][starlark-instructions-reference] for working with an environment
+- A [list of Kurtosis-specific functions][starlark-reference] for working with an environment
 - The [ability to accept parameters][run-args-reference]
 - Dependencies, so Kurtosis scripts can [import other scripts][locators-reference]
 - A [GitHub-based packaging system][packages-reference], so environment definitions can be shared with each other